 a2energy is an outreach and education effort that aims to promote energy efficiency and the use of renewable resources to residents and businesses across the city of Ann Arbor. a2energy is a one-stop shop to find energy-saving tips and resources for businesses, homeowners, renters, and landlords.

 In December 2012, the Ann Arbor City Council passed the Climate Action Plan (CAP), setting communitywide goals to reduce greenhouse gas emissions and increase renewable energy use.
 As part of the CAP, 84 City actions were identified and quantified.
+Municipal operations, like recycling and trash collection, make up less than 2% of communitywide GHG emissions, so reducing energy use in buildings across the community plays a key part in reaching our goals.
 CAPMatrix.pdf

 What are the Climate Action Plan Goals?